ivon-i/soc-craveaway-front/PLAN.md

 \*\*\*\* Create recipe page

+- see if an icon or illustration looks better before the page title inline with the title (something food related to add approachability)

+\*\*\*\* Recipe page

+- place the heart icon ✅
+- place the nutrition icon ✅
+- make sure the image comes through from the data and populate and cover the image area ✅
+- see the Creator on a seperate line from the icon and author name ✅
 - space the icon strip centrally ✅
 - size the icons and the text to be slightly larger ✅
 - make sure ingredients are contained within the width of the box and they wrap to a new line no matter how many ingredients added
-- see the Creator on a seperate line from the icon and author name
 - see if an icon or illustration looks better before the page title inline with the title (something food related to add approachability)
-- make sure the image comes through from the data and populate and cover the image area
 - position the image centrally and to the top
-- place the heart icon
-- place the nutrition icon
--

-\*\*\*\* Recipe page

 \*\*\*\* User profile page

 - add navbar to user profile page
+- consult figma design for layout
 - copy and paste code over from style branch for whole page to see if it fits